bluesky/databroker/doc/source/configuration.rst

     database: metadatastore-production-v1
     timezone: US/Eastern

-Configuration can also be provided through the environmental variables which, if set, take precedence over the files.
+Configuration can also be provided through the environment variables which, if set, take precedence over the files.

 .. code-block:: bash